094459/newsletter-oss-projects/README.md

 [s3-presignedurl-staticips-endpoint-with-cdk](https://aws-oss.beachgeek.co.uk/3k5) this solution simplifies access to Amazon S3 by creating secure, custom presigned URLs for object downloads through a single endpoint with a unique domain and static IPs.
 The use case involves users following an IP and domain Allowlist firewall policy, limiting API access to specific domains and IPs.
 The architecture employs key AWS services, including AWS Global Accelerator, Amazon API Gateway, AWS Lambda, Application Load Balancer(ALB), VPC Endpoint, and Amazon S3.
 This design centralizes the API for generating presigned URLs and the S3 endpoint under a single domain, linked to an AWS Global Accelerator with two static IPs.
 Consequently, users can effortlessly request presigned URLs and download S3 objects through a unified domain endpoint with static IPs.
 This architecture is especially beneficial for customers with strict policies or compliance requirements, such as those in the public, medical, and finance sectors. (#184)

+**sagemaker-mlflow**

+[sagemaker-mlflow](https://aws-oss.beachgeek.co.uk/3ya)  This plugin generates Signature V4 headers in each outgoing request to the Amazon SageMaker with MLflow capability, determines the URL of capability to connect to tracking servers, and registers models to the SageMaker Model Registry.
+It generates a token with the SigV4 Algorithm that the service will use to conduct Authentication and Authorization using AWS IAM.(#200)

 **terraform-aws-ecr-watch**

 [terraform-aws-ecr-watch](https://aws-oss.beachgeek.co.uk/3f2) is a project out of the folks from Porsche, when they are not busy designing super fast cars, their engineers are busy creating useful open source tools for folks to use.
 This project is a Terraform module to configure an AWS ECR Usage Dashboard based on AWS CloudWatch log insight queries with data fetched from AWS CloudTrail. (#180)

+**user-behavior-insights**

+[user-behavior-insights](https://aws-oss.beachgeek.co.uk/3yx) This repository contains the OpenSearch plugin for the User Behavior Insights (UBI) capability.
+This plugin facilitates persisting client-side events (e.g. item clicks, scroll depth) and OpenSearch queries for the purpose of analyzing the data to improve search relevance and user experience.(#200)

 # Open Source projects on AWS